interstar/golden-pond/current/haxe/for-distribution/pypi/README.md

 - BassLine: plays just the root notes using Euclidean rhythms
 - TopLine: plays just the highest notes using Euclidean rhythms
 - RandomLine: randomly selects notes from each chord
-- ScaleLine: generates scale patterns from the chord tones

 The Euclidean rhythm functions use a "[Euclidean Rhythm](https://en.wikipedia.org/wiki/Euclidean_rhythm)" algorithm to spread the notes in time.
 The values k and n passed as arguments control the rhythm pattern.
 For example, ArpLine(tm, prog, 7, 12, 0.5) will create an arpeggio with 7 pulses spread evenly across 12 steps, with notes 50% of their maximum length.